ecg-marktplaats/marktplaats-api-guidelines/docs/interaction-design.md

 value of the conditional `If-Match` request header.
 If the REST API concludes that the entity tag hasn’t changed, then it can process the requested change.

+The `ETag` header (and `If-match` headers for other methods) are required even though the resource might not support versioning.
+The major reason for this is that these headers can not be added later on while there are clients that do not support it.
+Secondly, it is always possible to calculate the etag value based on the content of the resource.

 ### `POST` must be used to create a new resource in a collection

 Clients use `POST` when attempting to create a new resource within a collection.